aave/aip/content/aips/PRICE-FEEDS-UPDATE-AAVE-V2-V3-04-05-2023.md

 This proposal changes the following price adapters:

 - WBTC on Ethereum v2 to the custom `WBTC / BTC / ETH`
-- cbETH on Ethereum v3 to the custom adapter, which uses `ETH / USD` feed and `cbETH / ETh` on-chain rate.
 - wstETH on Optimism and Arbitrum v3 to `wstETH / ETH / USD`
 - MATICX on Polygon v3 to the custom adapter, which uses `MATIC / USD` CL feed and `MATICX / MATIC` on-chain rate
 - stMATIC on Polygon v3 to the custom adapter, which utilizes `MATIC / USD` CL feed and `stMATIC / MATIC` on-chain rate